fcf-framework/fcf-framework-lock/README.md

 ## tryLockFile(string a_filePath, function a_cb)
 ## tryLockFile(number a_fileHandle, function a_cb)
+## tryLockFile(string a_filePath, boolean a_quiet, function a_cb)
+## tryLockFile(number a_fileHandle, boolean a_quiet, function a_cb)
 Performs a lock on the file, if the file already has a lock, the function fails (the "unavailable" property of the error object is set to true)
 - string a_filePath - The path to the file.
 - number a_fileHandle - The open file handle returned by the FS.open() functions.
+- boolean a_quiet = false - If true, then if a lock is held on a file that is already locked, the function exits without error, and the value of the a_lock argument in the callback function is undefined.
+If the value is not set or is false, then if the file is already locked, the function will fail with an error object containing an "unavailable" field equal to true.
 - function a_cb - The function of processing the result of the function execution.
     - Function signature: a_cb(Error|undefined a_error, number a_lock)
         - Error|undefined a_error - Error object.
 If the function was locking on an already locked file, then the error object will contain the "unavailable" property set to true.